rygent/Elvia/README.md

 ---

-<i>**Elvia** is powerful, multipurpose and free Discord bot with a lot of abilities created with [Discord.JS](https://github.com/discordjs/discord.js).
+<i>**Elvia** is powerful, multipurpose and free Discord bot with a lot of abilities created using [Discord.JS](https://github.com/discordjs/discord.js) with ES6 Modules.

-We'll be very glad if you give this repo a star, so that we grow much faster.
+We'll be very glad if you give this repository a star, so that we grow much faster.
 </i>

 [![Support Server](https://invidget.switchblade.xyz/FD5MMabf8Y)](https://discord.gg/FD5MMabf8Y)